 While this helps to eliminate the problem, I feel like it is letting a valuable resource go unused.

 My policy in the past has always been to use cellphones in the classroom but put the responsibility on the student to put them away when technology time is over.

-Not in a rude or disrespectful way, but it was obvious the rest of the lesson was lost on him because he could not focus.
-All he could feel was the loss of his phone.
+Not in a rude or disrespectful way, but it is obvious the rest of the lesson is lost on him because he can not focus.
+All he can feel is the loss of his phone.

 There is actually a word for what this teen is feeling – nomophobia.
 It is an abbreviation of “no mobile phone phobia”, or a fear of being without a cellular phone.

 I promise I am not making this up!

 Do a Google Search of the word.
 There is even a Scientific American article published about a recent study of nomophobia – on adults (yes, many of us are addicted too).